dsyer/spring-boot-ratpack/README.md

 ## Quick Groovy DSL Example

-Ratpack has a nice Groovy DSL for building routes.
+Ratpack has a Groovy DSL for building routes.
 Spring Boot CLI applications can take advantage of the nice syntax as follows.

 This should run (as it is, with no imports):